 Exmouth Town Council, on behalf of the District Council, provide empty sandbags for residents.
-They are free of charge and can be collected from our offices at 44, Rolle Street during normal office hours (that’s Monday to Thursday, between 9am and 5pm; Friday 9am-4.30pm) or from AJ Taxis (7am to midnight) in the Strand.
+They are free of charge and can be collected from our offices on the 1st Floor at the Town Hall, St Andrews Road, Exmouth, EX8 1AW during normal office hours (that’s Monday to Thursday, between 9am and 5pm; Friday 9am-4.30pm) or from AJ Taxis (7am to midnight) in the Strand.
 It is not practical to store or hand out filled sandbags.

 Do not wait until your house is under threat to try and get sandbags.
 If you know your property may be at risk, plan now, get sandbags now, be prepared.